Ask The… Music Lawyer April 2016

 A) They certainly have bigger offices!
 Someone remarked to me recently that a visit to one NYC lawyer’s office (who can remain nameless) was uncannily similar to that of Al Pacino’s character in The Devil’s Advocate.

-I'd say the more successful acts a lawyer represents, the more powerful that lawyer will be perceived to be.
-As those lawyers will be deemed to be "in the thick of it" and people in the industry will generally want to maintain a good relationship with them.
-In the US, this is amplified - because as the relative size and success of the artists is so much greater, so will the perceived power of the lawyers who represent those acts.
+I’d say the most successful acts a lawyer represents, the more powerful that lawyer will be perceived to be.
+As those lawyers will be deemed to be “in the thick of it” and people in the industry will generally want to maintain a good relationship with them.
+In the US, this is amplified – because as the relative size and success of the artists is so much greater, so will the perceived power of the lawyers who represent those acts.

 B) Not that I’m aware of.
 I am New York qualified so I speak to attorneys there as well as in Nashville and LA regularly.
 Some lawyers are of course impressively fierce but that’s really just a cultural/style thing – ultimately they still take instructions from the band or management or the relevant label.
 I’ve never found a US-based lawyer to behave unreasonably.
 We all do the same job.
-I spoke recently to a friend who is a successful music lawyer in New York to ask her whether US attorney’s still take a cut of an advance to sign a an artist and I was told she hardly ever sees this either anymore.
+I spoke recently to a friend who is a successful music lawyer in New York to ask her whether US attorney still takes a cut of an advance to sign an an artist and I was told she hardly ever sees this either anymore.
 I have myself heard of a UK-based music solicitor who did get paid a lot of money by a label to sign a particular artist recently – but that’s another story and I’m not really one to gossip.

 C) I think this perception is down to US lawyers traditionally taking a more managerial role in the career of its clients.
 I’m not sure I would call it power, rather ‘involvement’.
 Maybe the power perception is because many high profile music law cases are fought in the US (and inevitably the US lawyers get a name check!).
 Lawyers in the UK are getting in on the management side a bit more nowadays; it really depends on what the band needs/wants.
 For instance, we do have contacts at labels which, if we feel it is appropriate, we would use to get a band’s music heard.
 After all, it worked for the Libertines!